circleci/circleci-docs/jekyll/_cci1/language-go.md

 The pre-installed version of Go depends on which image your build is using:

-{% include os-matrix.html trusty=site.data.trusty.versions.summary.go precise=site.data.precise.versions.golang %}
+{% include os-matrix.html trusty=site.data.trusty.versions-ubuntu-14_04-XXL.summary.go precise=site.data.precise.versions.golang %}

 Unlike some other languages on CircleCI, you would not specify the Go version in the machine section of `circle.yml`.